List of Responding Schools

 Texas Tech participates with other law schools in Texas in partnership with the Texas Access to Justice Commission in an annual Pro Bono Spring Break Project placing students in rural legal aid programs to work on projects benefiting underserved communities.

-The Center for Ethics, Service, and Professionalism, the Career and Professionalism Development Office, and several student organizations offer lunch time and evening lectures on topics that focus on public interest.
-Topics and issues have included, but are not limited to: child abuse, domestic violence, civil rights, discrimination, endangered species, death penalty, human rights, and disability law.
+The Career and Professional Development Office, and student organizations offer lunch time and evening lectures and training programs on topics that focus on public interest.
+Topics and issues have included, but are not limited to: social justice, the importance of pro bono opportunities, limited scope representation, volunteer guardian ad litem opportunities, domestic violence protection assistance, civil rights, employment rights, wrongful convictions, disability law, and veteran’s treatment court programs.

 Robert Cover Retreat – Touro students organized the 2005 retreat that brought together over 200 law school participants wi